cristi-lng/react-csr-base/docs/testingTools.md

 However, I don't think it is necessary to write unit tests for simple logic or basic components.

 For unit testing, I recommend using [Vitest↗](https://vitest.dev/) with [Testing Library↗](https://testing-library.com/).
-You can find an example in the source code [here](../src/features/shoppingLists/components/shoppingListView/listFormService.test.ts).
+You can find an example in the source code [here](../src/features/shoppingLists/services/shoppingListStatsService.test.ts).

 ## Integration tests

 Integration tests verify how different parts of the application work together.
-I typically focus on testing larger components or entire pages, using a mocked backend and routing.
+I typically focus on testing larger components or entire pages, using a mocked backend.
 Like unit tests, prioritize substantial and critical parts of the application rather than straightforward components.

 The same tools used for unit testing (Vitest and Testing Library) can be employed for integration tests.
-An example from the application can be found [here](../src/features/shoppingLists/components/shoppingListView/shoppingListView.test.tsx).
+An example from the application can be found [here](../src/features/shoppingLists/components/shoppingListsPage/shoppingListsPage.test.tsx).

 ## End-to-end tests